 - a single person or one partner in an unmarried couple can adopt.
 Since 30 December 2005 unmarried couples in England and Wales can apply to adopt jointly

 Take a look at our short video about adoption.

 The Council also accepts applications from people wishing to adopt from overseas.
 Such assessments are carried out by a voluntary adoption agency and the cost is met by the adopters.

 If you are interested in becoming an adoptive parent and would like to know more you can contact us using any of the following:

 - contact us via our adoption and fostering freephone number 0800 694 0101 where you'll be able to talk to a social worker experienced in adoption practice.
 You will then be sent an information pack, which is also available on this page

 - come to one of our open days

-- register your interest with the East London Adoption Consortium
+- register your interest with the North London Adoption Consortium